CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

 	`sudo apt-get install openjdk-11-jre`

-CIS currently tests with JRE versions 8 and 11.
-However, the Dashboard may run successfully with later versions of JRE.
 Below is a example command to uninstall a specific version of JRE:

 	`sudo apt-get autoremove openjdk-14-jre`

 Replace `14` above with the desired version to uninstall.

 <a name="applicationServerInstallation"></a>

 ### Application Server ###

 It is recommended to [utilize Apache Tomcat 9](https://tomcat.apache.org/download-90.cgi) with CIS-CAT Pro Dashboard v2.0.0+.
 We have found [this site](https://www.digitalocean.com/community/tutorials/install-tomcat-9-ubuntu-1804) useful to guide installation.
 The below instructions will assume installation of Apache Tomcat 9.